Iceland in September at a Glance

 Average temperatures range from 45–55°F (7–13°C), so you’ll want to pack layers but nothing extreme.

 You’ll likely get a little of everything: sunshine, chilly breezes, light rain, and in higher elevations, maybe even the season’s first dusting of snow.
 The weather changes quickly, though, which we consider part of the experience.
-By mid-September, fall foliage starts to roll in, and Iceland’s landscapes become picture-perfect with golden grasslands, red moss, and mountain peaks starting to frost.
+By mid-September, fall foliage starts to spread across the landscape, and Iceland’s landscapes become picture-perfect with golden grasslands, red moss, and mountain peaks starting to frost.

 Daylight starts to shorten in September, but there’s still plenty of time for exploring.